-- School Visits - Governance Curriculum Committee Meetings
+- School Visits

+- Governance Curriculum Committee Meetings

+- Review of curriculum documentation

+- Analysis of outcomes data

+- Discussions with curriculum leaders

-7.2 Line management responsibility for monitoring the curriculum
+8.2 Line management responsibility for monitoring the curriculum

 Underpinning the monitoring of the curriculum is the use of line management at all levels from class teacher, to HODS, pastoral leaders and all members of the SLT.
 Roles and responsibilities in terms of monitoring the effectiveness of work and performance will be outlined within job descriptions.
 Heads of department also have responsibility for monitoring the way in which resources are stored and managed.